techietristan/oob_config/readme.md

 ```
 **Note**: Ensure that you have navigated to the script's directory in your terminal before running this command.

-Supply the configuration for the first iLO and enter `y` to confirm the information is correct.
+Supply the configuration for the first iLO and enter 'y' to confirm the information is correct.

 **Note**:
 * iLO default passwords are unique to each server and can be found on a sticker on top of the chassis and usually on a pull-out tab on the front of the server as well.
 You will be prompted to enter (or scan) the password for the currently connected iLO for each configuration.